MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ## Long-running operations

 Some operations on Azure can take a long time to complete, anywhere from a few seconds to a few days.
 Examples of such operations include copying data from a source URL to a storage blob or training an AI model to recognize forms.
-These *long-running operations (LROs)* don't lend well to the standard HTTP flow of a relatively quick request and response.
+These *long-running operations (LROs)* poorly suited to the standard HTTP flow of a relatively quick request and response.

 By convention, methods that start an LRO are prefixed with "Begin" and return a *Poller*.
 The Poller is used to periodically poll the service until the operation finishes.